QUASI-DEV/www/md/faq.md

 If no insurance is required in the case of lower value or cumbersome items, a basic deposit implementation is provided by default and will suffice.

-For higher value items, and thanks to our partner [SafeShare](http://www.safeshareinsurance.com/), we're working towards implementing a universal, on-the-spot insurance where users would pay only for the type of insurance they need, when they need it.
+For higher value items, thanks to our partner [SafeShare](http://www.safeshareinsurance.com/), we're working towards implementing a universal, on-the-spot insurance where users would pay only for the type of insurance they need, when they need it.
 The insurance provider will read from the Ethereum blockchain when the objects are rented out, and owners will only pay for the time the property was being rented.

 ### What happens if there is no power or Internet?